Ice-Coffey-Official/DollarGeneralScrape/README.md

 - Scrapes Dollar General Data for Informational purposes from https://www.dollargeneral.com/store-directory and puts them into excel and csv files.

 ## Data
-There is a lot of data to process, so sample data of the output is provided.
+There is a lot of data to process, so data is also provided in data.xlsx and data.csv.

 ## How to Use
 1. Make sure to have python installed on your machine.